ramon-cortes/bad-bank-final/README.md

 The purpose is to demostrate a Bank's app with "full" functionality

+Only a README file in this repositorie at the moment.

 ### Installation

 It assumes you have Node (NPM), Docker Desktop, Nodemon